sfc-gh-sdickson/SVG-Image-Gen/README.md

 ```

 This will attempt to connect and run `SELECT 1` using the specified profile.
 The test will be skipped if the connection cannot be established or the profile is missing.

+## Business Authority vs Platform Safety

+**IMPORTANT**: This project follows a key principle: **The business owns the business**.

+Snowflake (and many enterprise platforms) implement "safety" rules that are actually designed to protect the platform's liability, not your business interests.
+These rules can accidentally expand compliance/IT authority at the expense of business agility.

+### Key Principles:
+- **Platform safety ≠ Business authority**: Snowflake's grant/ownership rules protect Snowflake, not your business
+- **Don't cede control by default**: Bean-counters, lawyers, and compliance should not run your business
+- **Understand the difference**: Platform safety rules exist to protect the vendor's legal/operational risk
+- **Business agility matters**: If you want to make money, you need to move fast and own your decisions

+### The CISO Problem:
+Platform safety rules can degrade the respect and power that accrues to a sensible CISO.
+If your CISO is just a cop enforcing vendor-imposed restrictions, how is that helpful?
+A good CISO should be a strategic business partner who understands risk in business terms, not just a rule enforcer for platform vendors.

+### Examples in this codebase:
+- The `REVOKE CURRENT GRANTS` clause in SQL scripts exists because Snowflake wants bulletproof audit trails
+- Runtime detection prevents operations that could expose Snowflake to liability
+- These are platform-protective measures, not user-protective features

+**Bottom line**: Use these tools to maintain business control while working within platform constraints.
+Don't let compliance creep expand beyond what's actually necessary for your business success.
+And don't let platform rules turn your CISO into just another cop.